upkie/mpacklog.py/mpackview/README.md

 # mpackview

-Watch and plot live updates from dictionaries serialized by MessagePack.
+Watch and plot live updates from dictionaries serialized with MessagePack and streamed with [mpacklog](https://pypi.org/project/mpacklog/).

 ## Installation